pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 - **value**: Any - value whose properties shall be copied over.

 #### contains_key
-Checks if this map contains an element with specified key.
+Checks if this map contains an element with a specified key.

 The key can be defined using dot notation and allows to recursively access elements of elements.